paritytech/grandpa-bridge-gadget/docs/beefy.md

 - `M` is `1` if mandatory block in current session is already finalized and `0` otherwise.
 - `NEXT_POWER_OF_TWO(x)` returns the smallest number greater or equal to `x` that is a power of two.

+In other words, the round number should be the last mandatory block if it does not have justification yet or the highest GRANDPA-finalized block, whose block number difference with `best_beefy` block is a power of two.
 The mental model for round selection is to first finalize the mandatory block and then to attempt to pick a block taking into account how fast BEEFY catches up with GRANDPA.
 In case GRANDPA makes progress, but BEEFY seems to be lagging behind, validators are changing rounds less often to increase the chance of concluding them.

 As mentioned earlier, every time the node picks a new `round_number` (and validator casts a vote) it ends the previous one, no matter if finality was reached (i.e. the round concluded) or not.
 Votes for an inactive round should not be propagated.

+//ToDo [ToDr] Better heuristic from Al: in the next beefy round, consider the finalized blocks that come after the last beefy-signed block, and select the one whose block number that can be divided by 2 the most times.
+(i.e it's forgiving if validators don't agree on neither best beefy block nor best grandpa block)

 ### Catch up